THOMASELOVE/432-classes-2026/class04/README.md

 1. I recently corrected typos on pages 46-47 of the [Slides for Class 2](https://github.com/THOMASELOVE/432-classes-2026/tree/main/class02), and corrected the Quarto file links (which were previously pointing to 2025 code) for [Class 1](https://github.com/THOMASELOVE/432-classes-2026/tree/main/class01), [Class 2](https://github.com/THOMASELOVE/432-classes-2026/tree/main/class02) and [Class 3](https://github.com/THOMASELOVE/432-classes-2026/tree/main/class03).
 2. Feedback on the Minute Paper after Class 3 can be [found at this link](https://bit.ly/432-2026-min03-feedback).
 3. Here is a first look at [data related to some of your favorite TV shows](https://github.com/THOMASELOVE/432-classes-2026/blob/main/class04/tv_2026.md).
-4. The Answer Sketch for Lab 1 will be posted to our Shared Drive on Friday 2026-01-23 shortly after noon.
-Grades and feedback should be available by Class 5.
+4. The Answer Sketch for [Lab 1](https://thomaselove.github.io/432-2026/lab1.html) will be posted to our Shared Drive on Friday 2026-01-23 after noon.
+Grades and feedback should be available by our next class.
 5. Frank Harrell is the inventor of the **rms** package, which we'll be using today.
     - [Biostatistics for Biomedical Research](https://hbiostat.org/bbr/) is a more introductory book "aimed at exposing biomedical researchers to modern biostatistical methods and statistical graphics"
     - [Regression Modeling Strategies](https://hbiostat.org/rmsc/) provides a detailed study of the `rms` package and philosophy.